 None!
 Our stock is holding out well, and we're busy manufacturing more at a good clip.
-We work every day during the season, so orders are shipped or made available for pickup no later than the next business day after an order is placed.
+We work every day during the season, so orders are generally shipped or made available for pickup the next business day after an order is placed.

 How does the Sapling Evaporator ship?

 The Sapling ships in a big box via UPS.

 How long does it take to ship a Sapling to zipcode _ _ _ _ _?

 UPS estimates place all of sugar country within one to three days of us. except for the farthest reaches of Maine, New England destinations are one day away, as are eastern and central New York.
 Western New York and the New York City area, as well as Pennsylvania, Ohio, West Virginia New Jersey, Delaware and Maryland are two-day destinations.
 It takes three days to get a Sapling to Kentucky, Indiana, Illinois, Michigan, Wisconsin, Minnesota and Iowa.
 If you get super-close to Christmas, you may have to add a day.

 How much does it cost to ship a Sapling to zipcode _ _ _ _ _?